Baltimore Skipjacks: Eastern Hockey League

-When the Southern Hockey League folded due to financial issues in 1977, Baltimore had no professional hockey team based in the city.
-A group of 22 businessmen formed the Baltimore Hockey Advocates in 1979, and raised US$100,000 to purchase an expansion team for Baltimore.
+When the Southern Hockey League folded due to financial issues in 1977, Baltimore no longer had a professional hockey team.
+A group of businessmen formed the Baltimore Hockey Advocates in 1979, and raised US$100,000 to purchase an expansion team for Baltimore.
 The Eastern Hockey League (EHL) granted the Advocates an expansion team on September 12, 1979, which revived the Baltimore Clippers name.
-Three previous professional hockey teams in Baltimore had used the name, including the Baltimore Clippers (1945–1949), the Baltimore Clippers (1954–1956), and the Baltimore Clippers (1962–1977).
 The Clippers name paid homage to local history in the Baltimore Clipper, and the Port of Baltimore.

-The newest Clippers played in the EHL for two seasons, and were affiliated as a farm team of the Minnesota North Stars of the National Hockey League from 1979 to 1981.
+The Clippers played in the EHL for two seasons, and were affiliated as a farm team of the Minnesota North Stars of the National Hockey League from 1979 to 1981.
 The team played in green, white and gold uniform colors, the same as its parent team in Minnesota.
+Their first games was a 4–1 loss to the Erie Blades on October 24, 1979.

 Gene Ubriaco was the team's first head coach.
-He had played left wing for the previous Clippers during the 1967–68 AHL season, and retired as a player in 1970.
+He had played left wing for a Baltimore team during the 1967–68 AHL season, and retired as a player in 1970.
 During the 1979–80 season, he briefly came out of retirement and played four minutes as an emergency goaltender, stopping all three shots he faced.
-In a home game on March 8, 1980, the Clippers defeated the Utica Mohawks 5–4 in overtime.
-Spectators were excited by fighting between the teams and threw beer and other debris onto ice surface, which resulted in injuries and at least one arrest.

 The Clippers won 41 games in the team's first season, tied for a second-place finish and five wins behind the first-place team.
 Warren Young was the team's highest-scoring center, and led the league with 53 goals scored.
+In the 1980 Mitchell Cup playoffs, the Clippers reached the final round versus the defending champion Erie Blades, losing the series four games to one.

 In the 1980–81 season, the Clippers dropped to fourth place, winning 29 games.
 Defenseman Gerry Ciarcia, tied for the league lead with 68 assists.
 In the 1981 playoffs, the Clippers faced the first place Erie Blades and lost all four games in the series.
 In June 1981, the North Stars named Ubriaco coach and general manager of the Nashville South Stars in the Central Hockey League.
-On July 19, 1981, EHL team owners mutually agreed to fold the league, and begin a new league.
+On July 19, 1981, team owners mutually agreed to fold the EHL, and begin a new league.